pollend/jsPsych/docs/tutorials/rt-task.md

 var timeline = [];
 ```

-Let's greet the subject with a simple welcome message using the [jspsych-html-keyboard-response](../plugins/jspsych-html-keyboard-response.md) plugin.
+Let's greet the subject with a simple welcome message using the [jsPsych-html-keyboard-response](../plugins/jsPsych-html-keyboard-response.md) plugin.

-First, we create a trial that uses the jspsych-html-keyboard-response plugin and contains a simple string to show the subject.
+First, we create a trial that uses the jsPsych-html-keyboard-response plugin and contains a simple string to show the subject.

 ```javascript
 var welcome = {